still-js/stilljs-site/docs/get-start.md

 ###  Basics of Navigation

-Whe using still-cli (`@stilljs/cli` - which is the recommended way) to generate the component, both route name (same as component name) and component URL will be added automatically in the `route.map.js` file, therefore, navigation can be done the way it workes in regular web pages.
-As in the bellow code, navigation is done by using route name.
+Whe using still-cli (`@stilljs/cli` - which is the recommended way) to generate the component, both route name (same as component name) and component URL will be added automatically in the `route.map.js` file in the project root folder, therefore, navigation can be done the way it workes in regular web pages. in the bellow code navigation is done by using route name.

 === "First Component"
 	```js title="EntryMenu.js" hl_lines="12" linenums="1"